Types of Surfboards and what they are used for (Materials and Measurements)

 If you are satisfied with the board you use to learn and want to buy your first board to achieve independence and not have difficulties in the transition from school to surfing on your own, the ideal is to have the model you learned on as a reference.

-On the other hand, if you want a different model of board because you already ride the wave, stand up, paddle and cut with the board, it is time to study the different models we have described in this article.
+On the other hand, if you want a different model of board because you already ride the wave, stand up, paddle and cut with the board, it is time to study the different models that we have described in this article.
 For that, it is good to know what kind of surfing you want to do.

 Attention!
-Keep in mind that the smaller and/or thinner the board you choose, the more difficult it will be to stand up and keep your balance.
+Keep in mind that the smaller and/or thinner the board you choose, the harder it will be to stand up and keep your balance.
 That means it may take you a little longer to get used to it and do what you did with the board you were using before.

 How often do you surf?